 TABLE OF CONTENTS

-Outdoor weed has long been compared unfavorably to indoor weed, which is seen as the most potent and flavorful available.
+Outdoor cannabis has long been compared unfavorably to indoor weed, which is seen as the most potent and flavorful available.
 Despite this misconception, outdoor-grown weed can boast a fuller spectrum of cannabinoids and terpenes than indoor weed.
 Plus, there are many more benefits to growing in the great outdoors.
 Become a master of growing weed outdoors with these steps.

 Consider the high energy costs of artificial lights, air conditioning, and dehumidifiers inside an indoor growing space.
 When growing outdoors, you rely on the natural power of the sun to stimulate root, leaf, and bud growth.
 All you need is good soil, fertilizer, and seeds.